Which instruments are allowed in the GMS Bands?

 Students can learn all major scales and all minor scales before the end of middle school.
 We will work on major scales in 6th, 7th and 8th grade and minor scales in 7th and 8th grade.
 But your child can learn these crucial skills at his or her own pace right now!
 When they accomplish these scales, there are plenty more to master.

 Many students love to compose music.
 There is free music notation software available for download.
-Just have your child ask Mr. Boal for the information.
+Just have your child ask Mr. Morgan for the information.

 All GMS Band members are encouraged to participate in the Mt.
 Pilchuck Music Educators' Solo & Ensemble Contest held in May.
 This is a classic solo/ensemble contest: play for a judge who will award one of three levels of distinction.

-- Jazz Band is our only audition group at Gateway Middle School.
-Self-motivated & committed 7th and 8th graders who play standard jazz instruments are invited to audition in September.
+Self-motivated & committed 7th and 8th graders who play standard jazz instruments are invited to participate in Jazz Band.

 Private music lessons are the single most impacting activity which can provide extra challenge and greatly enhance your child's band experience.